SimonMolinsky/conferences-and-workshops/README.md

-# conferences-and-workshops
+# Conferences and Workshops

-Code from conference talks and workshops
+Code and notes from conference talks and workshops.